Elena-Cantoni/CHOanalysis/documents/minimization.md

 import pandas as pd
 import numpy as np
 import minimization
-df_alpha = pd.read_csv('./pkl/df_alpha.csv')
+df_alpha = pd.read_csv('./documents/example_csv/df_alpha.csv')
 diff = minimization.differences(df_alpha['alpha 5'][0],df_alpha['human curve 1'][0])
 print(diff)
 ```
-It returns a float value: ```0.0310362886005352
+It returns a float value: ```0.0310362886005352```

 ## `tot_distances(m_dist, txt_files, n_alpha, df_cd):`
-It is typically used inside a loop which moves between all the contrasts defined for each model with different $\alpha$ and for each experimental observer.
+It estimates matrix filled with distances between CHO and human points referred to the same diameter.
+The loops used inside the function move between all the contrasts defined for each model with different $\alpha$ and for each experimental observer.

 #### Parameters:
 - m_dist : empty matrix to be filled